- Yes

 |---|---|---|

 | Iraqi motor-trike with ZPU-1 / 14.5 mm KPV | Improvised Iraqi light technical made by mounting a single 14.5 mm KPV/ZPU-1 anti-aircraft gun on the rear cargo bed of a three-wheeled motorcycle or motor-trike.
-I have included this officially to give lower tier some AA capability, unofficial just for a laugh.
-I mean look at it, it looks surprisingly ok.
-Both the gunner and driver can sit on the vehicle at the same time, and I would not be surprised if it was a relatively stable design. | Type: improvised motor-trike technical / very light SPAAG.
+I have included this vehicle officially to give the lower tiers some extra anti-air capability, and unofficially, just for a laugh.
+I mean, look at it.
+It actually looks surprisingly decent.
+Both the gunner and driver can sit on the vehicle at the same time, and I honestly would not be surprised if it turned out to be a relatively stable design. | Type: improvised motor-trike technical / very light SPAAG.
 Crew: estimated 2; driver, gunner, and possible ammunition handler.
 Chassis: civilian three-wheeled cargo motorcycle or tuk-tuk-style motorbike; exact model unknown.
 Drive: usually rear-wheel drive / motorcycle drivetrain.
 Protection: none; crew fully exposed.
 Armament: 1 × 14.5 mm KPV heavy machine gun on ZPU-1-type mount.
 Calibre: 14.5×114 mm.
 Feed: belt-fed, commonly 150-round belts/boxes on ZPU mounts.
 Ammunition types: API, API-T and incendiary/tracer types.
 Rate of fire: ~600 rds/min cyclic for the KPV; practical fire about ~150 rds/min in short bursts.
 Muzzle velocity: about 1,000–1,005 m/s.
 Traverse: 360° on the normal ZPU-1 mount.
 Elevation: about −8° to +88°.
 Effective range: roughly 1.4 km against air targets; practical ground-fire reach around 2–3 km, with maximum ballistic range much farther. |

 Read more: …